salesforce/ImageOptimizationWeb/README.md

 ## Installation ##

-NOTE: Currently this code only works on Linux due to [binary dependancies](https://git.soma.salesforce.com/perfeng/ImageOptimization/tree/master/lib/binary/linux) in the ImageOptimization project this code depends on.
+NOTE: Currently this code has only been tested on Linux due to [binary dependancies](https://git.soma.salesforce.com/perfeng/ImageOptimization/tree/master/lib/binary/linux) in the ImageOptimization project this code depends on.

-See the Image Optimization [installation instructions]() for the steps needed to download and compile the binaries.
+See the Image Optimization [installation instructions](https://github.com/forcedotcom/ImageOptimization/blob/master/README.md#compilation) for the steps needed to download and compile the binaries.

 The file system path of the image optimization binaries needs to set in the the [sping-servlet.xml](https://git.soma.salesforce.com/perfeng/ImageOptimizationWeb/blob/master/WebContent/WEB-INF/spring-servlet.xml) file as the constructor argument for the "imageOptimizationService" bean.